NLeSC/eEcology-script-wrapper/README.rst

 TODO
 ----

+- query db using priveleges of user logged into webapp -- Basic authenticaton header contains for username and password -- Make connection for each user
-- connect to flysafe db using logged user priveleges -- Use username keyed sqlalchemy pool for example https://pypi.python.org/pypi/litex.cxpool/1.0.2
+--- Use username keyed sqlalchemy pool for example https://pypi.python.org/pypi/litex.cxpool/1.0.2 -- use application user to connect to db and in db use views which require username
 - have eager tasks aka syncronous tasks
 - Use sqlite as broker/resultstore, if works no need for redis server
+- make tracker selection (with settings) save-able/load-able by label using browser storage.